Cayurruca

 Cayurruca is a hamlet (caserío) located in the commune of Río Bueno in Los Ríos Region, southern Chile.
-It had by 2017 a population of 268 up from 211 in 2002.
+It sits at a major local rural crossroad, serving as the intersection where Ruta T-851 meets Ruta T-835.
+In 2017 it had a population of 268 up from 211 in 2002.The heart of the town’s civic life consists of a community museum, a local sports gymnasium (gimnasio), and its neighborhood schools, which serve the surrounding agricultural workers and families.